Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Introduction

+\textbf{Contributions.} (1) We provide an empirical evaluation of multi-sample prompting and PACE-based prompt optimization for SDG, revealing that multi-sample prompting consistently improves both diversity and utility, while PACE yields diversity gains with task-dependent utility effects.
+(2) We present Synthline, an FM-based configurable synthetic data generator that integrates these mechanisms, released publicly for reproducibility.\footnote{\url{https://github.com/abdelkarim-elhajjami/synthline/tree/v0.1.0}}

-The paper is structured as follows: Section 2 discusses related work.
-Section 3 details the enhanced Synthline design.
-Section 4 describes the experimental setup.
-Section 5 presents and discusses the results for each research question.
-Section 6 outlines threats to validity.
-Section 7 concludes and suggests future directions.
+The paper is structured as follows: Section~\ref{sec:synthline} presents Synthline and the two diversity mechanisms.
+Section~\ref{sec:setup} describes the experimental setup.
+Section~\ref{sec:results} presents the results.
+Section~\ref{sec:discussion} discusses the findings, their implications, and threats to validity.
+Section~\ref{sec:conclusion} concludes.